How to use gestures to control Apple Vision Pro

 Room for Creativity with Apple Vision Pro

-People lucky enough to use the Vision Pro firsthand have unanimously given a big ‘thumbs-up’ to Apple’s creativity.
+Developers who used the Vision Pro firsthand have given a big ‘thumbs-up’ to Apple’s creativity.
 The headset strives to incorporate fluid touch controls using fingers, as on iPhones and iPads.
 It’s intuitive, intelligent, and immersive like other Apple products, but with added credit points.

 Read more: